Gascoyne History, Family Crest & Coats of Arms

 The surname Gascoyne was first found in the West Riding of Yorkshire as Saxton, a parish, in the Upper division of the wapentake of Barkstone-Ash.
 "The parish comprises by computation 4030 acres, and is chiefly the property of the daughters and co-heiresses of R. O. Gascoigne, Esq."

-Important Dates for the Gascoyne family
+Early History of the Gascoyne family

 This web page shows only a small excerpt of our Gascoyne research.
 Another 96 words (7 lines of text) covering the years 1350, 1419, 1404, 1458, 1381, 1535, 1577, 1537, 1602, 1558, 1610, 1644, 1637, 1596, 1686, 1623, 1698, 1659, 1718, 1662, 1723, 1614 and 1687 are included under the topic Early Gascoyne History in all our PDF Extended History products and printed products wherever possible.